 Welcome to ModernRetire

-ModernRetire helps you model your retirement โ from first dollar saved to last year of life.
-This tutorial walks you through the six steps to build a complete plan in about 15 minutes.
+ModernRetire helps you model your retirement β from first dollar saved to last year of life.
+This tutorial walks you through building a complete plan in about 15 minutes.
+Optionally start from a sample plan (signed-in, blank local plan) to explore features before entering your own numbers.
+New signed-in users may also see an 8-chapter guided setup β it covers the same Profile inputs and lands on Profile β Summary when finished.

 - Birth year & monthUsed to compute your current age and all future milestone ages automatically.